The Thomas-Reiche-Kuhn sum rule as a consequence of a non-singular optical susceptibility in semiconductors: Conclusions

 \section{Conclusions}

-Taking advantage of the periodicity of the $u_{n\bk}$ part of the Bloch eigenstates, we have obtained momentum matrix elements and the effective mass tensor that fully coincide with those obtained using the $\bk-$representation.
-These expressions then were used to eliminate the singularity at $\w=0$ of the linear susceptibility, as commonly done in the literature.
+By using the periodicity of the $u_{n\bk}$ part of the Bloch eigenstates, we have obtained momentum matrix elements and the effective mass tensor that fully coincide with those obtained using the $\bk-$representation.
+These expressions were then used to eliminate the singularity of the linear susceptibility at $\w=0$, as commonly done in the literature.
 Remarkably, the same condition that makes the optical susceptibility non-singular at $\w=0$ leads to the Thomas-Reiche-Kuhn sum rule.
+It must also be noticed that our results rely on the vanishing of $\chil^{(b)}$ in Eq.~\eqref{eq:chi2}, which happens only in the limit of a perfect semiconductor, where the integral of the effective mass tensor over the BZ also vanishes.
+All this treatment bypasses the high-frequency limit of $\chil$, which is the standard way of proving the TRK sum rule, and reinforces the intrinsically quantum mechanical origin of the TRK sum rule.